Last updated on July 1st, 2022 at 03:12 pm

 4. You take some action, no matter how tentatively.
 Once I committed to writing the book, I found my writing coach and signed up for her Memoir in a Year class, which was scary and also felt right.
 And of course, finally, I started writing.

 5. You ride the wave of inspiration for a while.
 Getting started with a dream is generally exciting.
 You feel pumped up and enthusiastic because you are finally doing what you have long dreamed of doing!
 It feels great.

 6. And then when the wave crashes you keep going anyways.
 There is bound to be a moment, which Seth Godin calls “The Dip,” when the excitement of pursuing your dream isn’t “carrying” you anymore and you simply have to slog along for a while and do the work.

 7. You make it through the hump.
 If you make it through the Dip and keep going rest assured that soon enough the end will be in sight.

 8. You repeat these steps until the dream is complete.
-I still have to edit my book, look for an agent, find a publisher.
-Each step will take commitment, time and follow-through.
+I still have to edit my book, look for an agent, and find a publisher.
+Each step will take commitment, time, and follow-through.
 I know I can do it.

 Lisa P. Graham is an inspirational writer, life coach, TED motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning in their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on her website or watch her TEDx speech on YouTube.